NathanEmb/codetrails/content/posts/4-computer-networks-notes/index.md

     - Distance vector
 - Intradomain Protocols
     - Open Shortest Path First (OSPF)
-    - Routing Information Protocol (RIF)
+    - Routing Information Protocol (RIP)

 ### Routing

 Given two hosts that share the same default router (first-hop router) we know that one host will send a packet to the default router, but what happens next?

-In a network with many routers, whenever a router recieves a packet, it must consult the forwarding table it maintains, and send the packet to the next router in line.
+In a network with many routers, whenever a router receives a packet, it must consult the forwarding table it maintains, and send the packet to the next router in line.
 This is referred to as forwarding and is not necessarily the same as routing.

 Routing is the act of determining the best path to be traveled from one location to another.
 Intradomain routing is what we will focus on and it is what happens when both hosts are in the same administrative domain.